ygaitonde/anki-cli/README.md

 ## Usage

 Run `cargo run -- --help` for the full flag list.
+By default the CLI will show each generated card and prompt for approval before sending it to Anki; pass `--auto-approve` to skip the review step.
 Key commands are:

 ### Hindi sentence cards